 - Do some online research about the Unitarian Universalist community beyond your congregation.
 What are other Unitarian Universalists doing locally, regionally, nationally, and worldwide?
 Look for things they are doing that you find interesting and opportunities for you to be involved.
 Join a Facebook group for Unitarian Universalists, become part of a blogging community, sign up for a mailing list, or join an e-mail list to discuss topics of interest with other Unitarian Universalists.

 - Four years after Hurricane Katrina hit the Gulf Coast, the Unitarian Universalist Service Committee (UUSC) created a video called "Rebuilding the Gulf Coast."
-It is available for viewing or purchasing on the UUSC website.
+It is available for viewing on YouTube.

 - Watch the movie Doubt (2008), which is the story of a nun who confronts a priest at the school where they both work after suspecting him of abusing a student.
 The movie addresses morality, authority, and how people relate to each other in a religious community.
 As you watch the movie, reflect on the following questions: Which covenants, explicit and implicit, are being broken, and by whom?
 Do you think some of the characters uphold covenant more than others?
 What do you do when covenants or promises you have made conflict?